rfo909/CFT/README.md

 belonging to all kinds of objects.

 The most central object types are Dir, File and List.
 There are also strings, integers, floats and booleans, plus still a few, totalling about 20 as of version 1.0.6.

+The program prompt is a single '$'.
+You enter stuff, and press Enter, and it gets executed.

 Objects all contain functions, such that